 He’s already completed an intense (but fun) sim-coaching session with Esports Porsche Works Driver Charlie Collins, soaking up every tip and trick.
 Thanks to his own racing rig at home, Sergio improved fast under Charlie’s guidance.

 Next came a special, behind-the-scenes tour at the Porsche Museum’s warehouse that houses some of the greatest motorsport icons in Porsche’s storied history.
 Current Formula E World Champion Pascal Wehrlein accompanied Sergio on this journey, and the two connected over their shared passion for speed.
-Pascal will be trackside with Sergio during the Evo Sessions, joined by race engineer Fabrice Roussel, to help guide him every step of the way as he becomes Raceborn.
+Pascal will be trackside with Sergio during the Evo Sessions, joined by race engineer Fabrice Roussel, to help guide him every step of the way to be able to drive a real race car.

 The Road to Raceborn